coozila/memcached-cluster/SETUP_CLUSTER_1_3.md

 ## Cluster Configuration

 ### Docker Compose File
-The configuration is defined in the `docker-compose.yaml` file, which is used to create and manage the cluster's services.
+The configuration is defined in the `docker-compose.yaml` file, which is used to create and manage the cluster's services located in the `config` folder.

 ### Key Components
 - **Memcached Instances**: 3 instances of Memcached are configured, each with unique ports to avoid conflicts.
 They are responsible for storing and retrieving key-value pairs.
 - **Mcrouter Instance**: 1 instance of mcrouter is set up to route requests to the Memcached instances.
 The mcrouter instance is configured with a command line that specifies the routing policy.
 - **Networking**: All services are connected to a private Docker network to facilitate communication.

 ## Running the Cluster